emorycpa/emory.dev/README.md

 * `njk/` - Nunjucks (HTML)
 * `scss/` - Sass (CSS)

-#### njk/ directory - Understanding the template parts
+#### Understanding the template parts

-Inside `njk/`:
+Inside the `njk/` directory:

 * `pages/` - All generic page layouts and types
 * `templates/` - Small bits of markup that are put together to form entire pages

-Inside the `templates/` directory is the `layout.njk` file.
+Inside the `templates/` directory is the *layout.njk* file.
 This determines general structure of every page.

 A majority of the development will occur inside the `templates/partials/` directory.
 By default, several generic folders and files already exist to give a headstart.
 This structure can be changed to accommodate the project's needs, but consistency among all Emory project templates is important.